oldu73/doc/docs/aws/amplify/Gen 2/Next.js/App Router Client Components.md

 Even though you can access backend resources directly from AWS service consoles, the Amplify console offers built-in user and data administration.

+### Deployed backend resources

+Under application in Amplify click on `Deployed` branch link and then `Deployed backend resources` tab.

+Filter out by `userpool` keyword to retrieve associated `Cognito UserPool`.

+Filter out by `datasource` keyword to retrieve associated `AWS AppSync DataSource` then in bread crumb menu browse one level higher to retrieve link to associated `DynamoDB` table link.

+---

+## Managed sandboxes

+Under application in Amplify Overview you may observe deployed sandboxes and manage them by clicking on `Manage sandboxes` button.

 ---